malgamves/CommunityWriterPrograms/README.md

 - [Abstract API](https://www.abstractapi.com/write-for-us) - $100 per article.
   > Technical content and tutorials related to the APIs in their catalogue.

-- [Adam the Automator](https://adamtheautomator.com/friends) - $100+ per article (Applications on hold - currently not accepting new authors)
-  > Technical tutorials on IT ops, cloud and DevOps topics.
-You can pick from a list of topics or pitch your own.
-Run by Microsoft MVP and built to help geeks write better and begin blogging.

 - [Adeva](https://adevait.com/write-for-us) - $200+ per article
   > Technical guides, thought leadership content and resources for Engineering Managers.